spacetelescope/jdaviz/docs/specviz/plugins.rst

 (e.g. Jansky, W/(Hz/m2), ph/(Angstrom cm2 s)).

-The :guilabel:`Apply` button will convert the flux density and/or spectral axis units and create a new Spectrum1D object that appears and can be selected in the spectrum viewer Data tab.
+The :guilabel:`Apply` button will convert the flux density and/or spectral axis units and create a new Spectrum1D object that can be selected in the spectrum viewer Data tab.
+The name of the new Spectrum1D object is "_units_copy_" plus the flux and spectral units of the spectrum.

 Line Lists
 ==========